 I rarely see my body type rendered in the media.
-In fact, though 67% of women in the U.S. are a size 14 or above, we’re only represented in 2% of the images we see (as you may know, that’s the infuriating impetus behind Refinery29’s 67% Project) — and of course that’s going to color the way we see (or don’t see) larger bodies.
+In fact, though 45% of British women are dress size 16 or above, we’re only represented in a small proportion of the images we see — and of course that’s going to colour the way we see (or don’t see) larger bodies.
 And when you don’t see yourself represented, you have a harder time finding that much-needed confidence that’s a key ingredient for sexiness.

 Open your eyes to larger bodies.
 Actively seek them out and really look.
 Look to find acceptance in others but also acceptance for your own body.
 The more you look, the more you’ll find yourself less visually offended — and maybe even more turned on.

 I recently came across Roscoe Ramone’s stunning Instagram page, where I read this quote: “@ everyone who claims they would never sleep with a fat person. have you ever slept with a fat person? our entire body feels like an ass.”
 We can move on now, right?
 Cool thx bye.

 As I scroll through the mental rolodex of all the people I’ve slept with, I can confidently say that’s far from the truth.
 I’ll admit, I love a good plus-size romp with a super babely partner (may I please direct your attention to AORTA film’s super hot, artsy porn Full), but I’m not going to cut myself off from sleeping with someone who is thinner because our bodies don’t match up.